alexhardwicke/bashconf/README.md

 ## Windows:
 **BEFORE CLONING THIS REPO:**
-Make sure the Git for Windows SDK is installed, run it via "msys2_shell", not the mingw files.
+Make sure the Git for Windows SDK is installed, run it via "mingw64_shell", not msys2_shell.
 Pin the icon and set the shortcut icon to your terminal icon in onedrive

 Then run the following: